raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-Similarly, a server MUST NOT send DSO request messages until it has received a response-requiring DSO request message from a client and transmitted a sucessful NOERROR response for that request.
+Similarly, a server MUST NOT send DSO request messages until it has received a response-requiring DSO request message from a client and transmitted a successful NOERROR response for that request.

 ### Middlebox Considerations